anoushka-10/BakeryBeyondEggs/README.md

 # 🧁 Bakery Beyond Eggs

 **Bakery Beyond Eggs** is a full-stack web application built for a home-based bakery that specializes in 100% eggless desserts.
-Designed to reflect trust, hygiene, and artisanal quality, this project bridges the gap between a traditional small business and the digital space.

 > 💡 Real client.
 Real deployment.
 Real impact.